alpinenetworks/.github/profile/README.md

 infrastructure**.

-At the heart of **Alpine Networks** is the belief that **communities**, whether mountain villages, rural towns, or other remote areas—should have the tools and infrastructure they need to build their own networks and services, free from commercial influence.
+At the heart of **Alpine Networks** is the belief that **communities**, whether mountain villages, rural towns, or other remote areas, should have the tools and infrastructure they need to build their own networks and services, free from commercial influence.
 This is a **non-profit, personal initiative**, a way for me to give back and provide